Surgical Treatments

 Over a period of time, the jawbone associated with missing teeth sinks in and shrinks.
 This often leaves a condition where the poor quality and quantity of bone makes the patient ineligible for the placement of dental implants.

-We now have the ability to grow bone where needed and prevent bone loss as well, using advanced biomedical materials such as Regenaform®, Dynablast® and Cerasorb®.
+We now have the ability to grow bone where needed and prevent bone loss as well, using advanced biomedical materials such as Regenaform®, Dynablast®, and Cerasorb®.
 This gives us the opportunity to place implants of proper length and width, and it also gives us a chance to more effectively restore esthetic appearance and functionality.

 Sinus Graft